-1) Please review the attached job description .
-If no job description is attached, please discuss the position with the employee to determine the employee's essential job duties.
-2) Does the employee have a physical or mental impairment?
-Yes No 3) What is the impairment or the nature of the impairment?
-4) How long is the impairment expected to last? # of days # of weeks # of months Permanently.
-5) ) Does the impairment substantially limit a major life activity as compared to most people in the general population?
-Yes No 6) If you answered "Yes" to the Question 5, what major life activity(ies) is/are affected?
-Br Ca Co ending Hearing Reaching Other Speaking (describe): reathing Interacting w/others Reading Standing aring for self Learning Seeing Thinking Walking ating Performing Manual Sleeping Tasks Sleeping Tasks 7) What limitation(s) is interfering with the employee's job performance?
-8) ) What job function(s), if any, is the employee having difficulty performing or may have difficulty performing because of the limitation(s)?
-9) How does the employee's limitation(s) interfere with the employee's ability to perform the job function(s)?
+- 1) Please review the attached job description.
+If no job description is attached, please discuss the position with the employee to determine the employee's essential job duties. - 2) Does the employee have a physical or mental impairment? \\\\\Yes \\\\No - 3) What is the impairment or the nature of the impairment? - 4) How long is the impairment expected to last? \\\\\# of days \\\\\# of weeks \\\\# of months \\\\\Permanently. - 5) Does the impairment substantially limit a major life activity as compared to most people in the general population? - \\\\Yes \\\\No - 6) If you answered "Yes" to the Question 5, what major life activity(ies) is/are affected?

+Bending Hearing Reaching Other

+Breathing Caring for self Concentrating Interacting w/others Learning Lifting Reading Seeing Sitting Speaking Standing Thinking Walking (describe):

+Eating Performing Manual Tasks Sleeping

+- 7) What limitation(s) is interfering with the employee's job performance? - 8) What job function(s), if any, is the employee having difficulty performing or may have difficulty performing because of the limitation(s)? - 9) How does the employee's limitation(s) interfere with the employee's ability to perform the job function(s)?

 10) What suggestions, if any, do you have for possible reasonable accommodations to permit the employee to perform the employee's essential job functions?
 The recommended accommodations must be necessary for medical reasons and not for convenience or personal preference:

-11) The employee's typical schedule is Monday through Friday a.m. to p.m.
-What, if any, adjustments need to be made to the employee's work schedule to enable the employee to perform the essential functions of that position?
-12) How would your suggestions improve the employee's job performance?
-13) How long will the employee need the above reasonable accommodation to perform the employee's essential job functions? # of days # of weeks # of months Permanently.
+TOWN OF A MHERST 11) The employee's typical schedule is Monday if any, adjustments need to be made to employee to perform the essential function the employee's work schedule to enable the 12) How would your suggestions improve the e employee's job performance?
+13) How long will the employee need the above employee's essential job functions? of days# of weeks# of r nonthsPermanently.
 If unable to provide a timeframe, when will the employee be medically reevaluated?
-14) If any of your recommended accommodations cannot be provided, would the employee still be able to perform some or all of the essential job functions?
-15) Please provide any additional comments or suggestions: Provider Information (to be completed by healthcare provider completing this form) Provider Name (Please Print) Provider Signature Date Licensed: \\\\Yes \\\\ No Type of Practice/Area of Specialization
+14) If any of your recommended accommodati still be able to perform some or all of the es 15) Please provide any additional comments or r suggestions: Provider Information (to be completed by h nealthcare provider completing this form) Provider Name (Please Print) Provider Signature Date Licensed:YesNo Type of Practice/Area of Specialization